-Limitations of GI on weight reduction
+Limitations of GI for Weight Reduction

-However, discerning the true effect of low GI plan on weight loss is indeed complex.
-Many studies have only shown mixed results because the interpretation of results vary according to experimentation methods, health statuses (diabetic, obese, etc), demographics, accurate subject reporting and much more.
+However, discerning the true effect of low-GI plan on weight-loss is indeed complex.
+Many studies have only shown mixed results because the interpretation of results vary according to experimentation methods, health statuses (diabetic, obese, etc), demographics, accurate subject reporting, and much more.

 The Glycemic Load